DotCoyote/DevTours/README.md

 > Test-Project

 This is a test-project for personal learning.
+I decided to go with Vue.js because it's an extremely simple to learn reactive Framework to build SPAs with.
+I wanted to try the new Version 3 in a practical project and it made a perfect fit as there were no 3rd party plugins needed to fulfill the requirements of this project.

 ## Installing / Getting started